(All MSCI index returns are shown net and in U.S. dollars unless otherwise noted.)

 Sources: CAPS CompositeHubTM, Bloomberg

 Geopolitical developments contributed to increased volatility during the quarter.
-Escalating conflict in the Middle East disrupted energy markets, with reduced shipping activity through the Strait of Hormuz, a key route for global energy supply.
-The resulting supply uncertainty contributed to a significant increase in oil prices and heightened volatility in energy markets.
-Trade policy uncertainty also persisted, as a Supreme Court ruling limited the government’s ability to impose certain tariffs, adding complexity for businesses navigating global supply chains.
+Trade policy uncertainty persisted, as a Supreme Court ruling limited the U.S. government’s ability to impose certain tariffs, adding complexity for businesses navigating global supply chains.
+In addition, escalating conflict in the Middle East disrupted shipping activity through the Strait of Hormuz, a key route for global energy supply.
+The resulting supply uncertainty led to a significant increase in oil prices and heightened volatility across energy markets.
+In a March report, the OECD noted that the Middle East conflict was testing the resilience of the global economy but held its forecast for 2026 global growth at 2.9%.

 Performance and Attribution Summary

-For the first quarter of 2026, Aristotle Capital’s Value Equity WM Composite posted a total return of -1.93% pure gross of fees (-2.42% net of fees), underperforming the 2.10% return of the Russell 1000 Value Index and outperforming the -4.33% return of the S&P 500 Index.
-Please refer to the table for detailed performance.
+For the first quarter of 2026, Aristotle Capital’s International Equity ADR WM Composite posted a total return of -3.39% pure gross of fees (-3.88% net of fees), underperforming the MSCI EAFE Index, which returned -1.24%, and the MSCI ACWI ex USA Index, which returned -0.71%.
+Please refer to the table below for detailed performance.

 Source: FactSet